This post may contain affiliate links. Please read our disclosure policy.

 a small batch of homemade butter pecan syrup in a jar.

-• Rich Butter Pecan Flavor: This small batch butter pecan syrup blends toasted pecans, brown sugar, and butter to create a warm, nutty flavor that tastes just like classic butter pecan desserts.
+This delightful small batch butter pecan syrup combines toasted pecans, brown sugar, and butter to deliver a sweet, nutty taste that reminds you of classic butter pecan treats.

 What I love about this butter pecan syrup is how it adds a rich, homemade flavor to anything it touches.
 The toasted pecans bring a nutty depth that blends perfectly with the buttery sweetness.

-Butter Pecan Syrup isn’t just for pancakes.
+Butter pecan syrup isn’t just for pancakes.
 Try it over a single waffle, apple pie oatmeal, a serving of French toast, over homemade vanilla ice cream, or stirred into coffee.
-If you’re making pancakes, it’s especially delicious with our pumpkin pancakes for one or any of the recipes in our single serving pancake collection.
+If you’re making pancakes, it’s especially delicious with our small batch pumpkin pancakes or any of the recipes in our single serving pancake collection.

 joanie's signature.